edx/public-dockerfiles/README.md

 ## Overview

-This respoitory aims to streamline all the dockerfiles and docker images publishing from a single source.
+This repository aims to streamline all the dockerfiles and docker images publishing from a single source.
 Images for the following services are included in this repo.

 - commerce-coordinator
 - code-jail